fbpx

 • Save

 The most glorious displays of fall color depend largely on weather conditions throughout the summer and early fall.
 According to the Connecticut Department of Environmental Protection, wetter warm months lead to the best displays.
-If this holds true, then fall of 2021 should be one of the best years yet for New England Fall color.

 According to Christopher Martin, Director/State Forester, Division of Forestry, Bureau of Natural Resources, CT DEEP, early fall temperatures will also play a part, and if all comes together right, New England should see a dazzling fall display.